Examining Similar and Ideologically Correlated Imagery in Online Political Communication: Methods

+For \textbf{RQ2} and correlating ideological position with images, we quantify congresspeople's ideology using their DW-NOMINATE scores~\cite{Lewis2021}, a well-accepted measure of political position based on voting behavior in Congress.
+We then use two methods to answer this question: one using clustering to assess which image types reflect ideological lean, and another that predicts MoC ideology directly using their average image embeddings.

-To quantify a Congressperson's ideology, we use their DW-NOMINATE ideology score~\cite{Lewis2021}, a one-dimensional representation of political position.
-Each politician is assigned a numerical value on a left-to-right (liberal-to-conservative) scale, where negative scores represent a stronger liberal position and positive scores indicate a stronger conservative position.
-Out of the 743 politicians in our dataset, there are 6 without corresponding DW-NOMINATE scores.
-5 of these 6 legislators hold no voting power in Congress, representing US Territories, so they do not have a corresponding score.
-The other remaining legislator, Christopher Shays, was excluded as he was not a legislator in Congress during the timeframe that this research covers.
+For our cluster-based analysis, we use a politician's distribution of images across clusters to predict the politician's ideological position.
+This model assigns each politician a numerical value on a left-to-right (i.e., liberal-to-conservative) scale, where negative scores represent stronger liberal positions, and positive scores indicate stronger conservative positions.
+We then construct a linear regression model to predict these ideology scores from a politician's distribution of images across clusters.
+The primary factors in this model are the proportions of images a politicians shares in each cluster, since politicians may have shared different numbers of images.

-To correlate political image sharing with political ideology, we construct a linear regression model.
-Principally, this model predicts the DW-NOMINATE political position of a legislator as a function of the distribution of images shared by him or her in each of the 8 clusters.
-We use a proportional distribution of imagery shared in each cluster (e.g., $\#$ of images shared in Cluster X by Politician A / $\#$ of total images shared by politician A), since different politicians may have shared different amounts of imagery.
-This is specifically relevant in traditional online sharing circumstances, where certain individuals may share more imagery overall than others.
 To this end, we compile data for the regression model using a slightly reduced set of politicians.
-Out of 743 politicians in our dataset, we remove any politicians who have shared less than 15 images, or do not have a corresponding DW-NOMINATE score, leaving us with 705 politicians (we choose a threshold of 15 so that we can capture a reasonable distribution of imagery across clusters; this is about twice the number of clusters in our model).
+Out of 656 politicians in our dataset, we remove any accounts who have shared fewer than 20 images, or do not have a corresponding DW-NOMINATE score, leaving us with 627 politicians.

+For our second method to predict MoC ideology, we train a set of supervised learning models--one for each neural architecture--to predict DW-NOMINATE scores from an MoC's image embedding, averaged across all images that MoC has shared.
+Using repeated random sub-sampling across multiple regression models, we estimate the Pearson correlation coefficients between model output and DW-NOMINATE scores.
+We estimate this metric on the 20\% held-out set of MoCs for each round of 128 random sub-samples across both the full set of MoCs and within the Democratic and Republican parties separately, as in \citet{10.1609/icwsm.v14i1.7338.2020} and \citet{10.1093/pan/mpu011.2017}.